jsaelhof/movie-picker/README.md

 - local storage for last db used?
 - Pick should not filter the list.
 Pop it up in a modal or insert a section under the button.
 Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
-- No source.
-Is there a way to search Netflix/Prime/Disney?
 - Mobile view
 - Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
 - Use TheMovieDatabase API to get a list of places the movie is streaming from.
 Look for services I have access to.
+Need to figure out how to tie this into my search box with OMDB.
 - Add React Spring.
 Use it to delay displaying of the "Searching..." in the Search Movie Dialog.
+- ~~Need to move OMDB comm stuff to an endpoint and just use axios to call it directly (no need for the comm).~~
+- ~~Need to protect the API keys in .env.local so they aren't in github and they arent exposed on the client.
+My omdb endpoint should use axios to call omdb internally which should keep the API key secret.~~
 - ~~Extract API url/key for OMDB from search movie dialog.~~
 - ~~Add a search from OMDB to get a list of movies to match from based on a title.~~
 - ~~Focus on the title field after clicking add movie~~